 Place the celery, onion, bay leaves, and peppercorns in an oven-proof dish or meat tray.

 Place the tied meat on top and pour over half of the marinade plus 75ml stock (chicken or lamb).

 Bake the meat in the oven for 2½ hours.

 Once cooked, remove the meat from the liquid and let it cool for half an hour.

-Once cooked, take out of the liquid and leave for half an hour to cool.
-Remove the string and roll up with heatproof clingfilm into a tight sausage, twisting each end to make it very tight.
-Puncture this so that the liquid can escape, but keep it tight.
-Place in the fridge for a couple of hours to set.
-Strain the cooking liquid and place in a saucepan; this is your gravy.
+Remove the string and roll up the meat with heatproof clingfilm into a tight sausage, twisting each end to make it very tight.
+Puncture the sausage so that the liquid can escape, but keep it tight.

-Serve on heated plates with your favourite greens and potatoes.
+Serve the meat on heated plates with your favorite greens and potatoes.